 Cool springs is a restored gas station, which now also has a museum and a gift shop.
 The Route 66 stretch from Oatman to Cool Spring is one of the most scenic ones.

 From Cool Springs 32km

 We drove in three days from The Grand Canyon to LA.
 We spent one night in Kingman and visited the power plant, which now is also the visitor center.
 Here, we got our certificate of having completed Arizona’s Route 66.
-We collected the passport to get teh stamps in Williams, the first town where we stopped.
+We collected the passport to get the stamps in Williams, the first town where we stopped.
 In this passport, you have the still existing stretches of Route 66 and the places where you need to stop to get a stamp.
 When you get 7 stamps, you can get the certificate of having completed the route.
-The truth is that we didn’t sought information beforehand for this section and the passport came in handy.
+The truth is that we didn’t seek information beforehand for this section and the passport came in handy.
 It took showed us the route and the most characteristic places.
 So, if you have started route 66 from Los Angeles, go to the Kingman visitor center to get your passport.

-In Kingman, in addition to the power station, there is a steam locomotive, a railway museum, the Mohave museum of history and art and vineyards and other tourist attractions.
+In Kingman, in addition to the power station, there is a steam locomotive, a railway museum, the Mohave Museum of history and art and vineyards and other tourist attractions.

 Hackberry General Store

 From Kingman 46km

 In hot days, there’s nothing like a stop at the Hackberry General Store for a cold coke.
 Here, they don’t sell cans but the ¨traditional¨ coca-cola bottles.
 But Hackberry General Store is perhaps best known for the 1957 red convertible Corvette that is parked at the door.